Fountain & Vine: Description

 Niemietz describes her musical style as, "Popular music with a shadow of blues and the lilt of jazz!"
 All of the songs on Fountain & Vine are written and performed by Niemietz, co-written with W. G. Snuffy Walden and blues musician Keb' Mo' on several songs.
 The album was released with a music-video for track four, "Taxi Outside", filmed in and around the Hollywood, California, area with stage performance scenes filmed at the Club 5 Lounge in Los Angeles.

 Coinciding with the publication of Fountain & Vine, a collaborative music-video was released on August 20, with Niemietz fronting Postmodern Jukebox's rendition of Talking Heads' "This Must Be the Place" (1983), a song which appears on Postmodern Jukebox's Swipe Right for Vintage album.
 Niemietz performed at the Governor's Ball Emmy Awards after-party on September 20.
 A second collaboration video with Postmodern Jukebox, a cover of "Hey Ya!"
 (2003) by Outkast, earned a mention in the online version of Time magazine, and for Billboard, Malorie McCall wrote, "Niemetz effortless control and wide vocal range help bring a fullness accompanied by an old fashioned band."

-Name: The Academy of Motion Picture Arts and Sciences Pickford Center is located at the corner of Fountain Avenue and Vine Street.